 Mary and Jeff Bell Library

-Texas A&M - Corpus Christi's Special Collections and Archives plays an active role in the network of local, state, and national institutions which preserves our history and helps maintain our region's historical consciousness.
-The unit serves as a bridge between the University and the larger Corpus Christi/South Texas community and strives to enrich the lives of our people through the study of our past.
+Special Collections and Archives plays an active role in the network of local, state, and national institutions which preserves our history and helps maintain our region's historical consciousness.
+It serves as a bridge between the University and the larger Corpus Christi/South Texas community and strives to enrich the lives of our people through the study of our past.

 Special Collections and Archives takes pride in its active policy of locating and collecting additional research materials.
 We need your assistance in finding rare books, photographs, maps, letters, records of businesses and organizations, scrapbooks, and other historical documents relating to Corpus Christi and South Texas.
 If you or someone you know possesses materials which might be donated, please contact us.